jigneshamin/cornhole-boards/README.md

 The finish will be spray paint and multiple coats of PolyAcrylic to keep the shine down.

 A router template will be needed to cut a perfect 6" circle.
-The local library has a makerspace with a laser cutter.
-This will be used to cut out a template from 1/4" balsa wood.